Supporting Children with Additional Needs 2023 - 2024

 Speech and Language Kids - Free therapy ideas and guides.

-Ideas at home to develop Speech and Language:
+Ideas to develop speech and language at home:

 Motor Skills and Sensory Needs

 Fine Motor Activities and Indoor Challenge Cards - fine motor skills are needed for all of the movements that use our hands and fingers such as cutting, writing, threading.
 If your child has poor pencil control or struggles with buttons why not try some of the practical activities above to strengthen their hand muscles.

 Dough Disco - google this on YouTube - lots of songs and actions to get ALL of the fine motor muscles working....and lots of fun too!
 If you do not have access to playdough why not find a recipe online and make your own.

 The Imagination Tree - a website full of great visual ideas to improve fine motor control for young children.